subodhchhabra/mac-dev-setup/README.md

 Download from [www.google.com/chrome](https://www.google.com/intl/en/chrome/browser/).
 Open the **.dmg** file once it's done downloading (this will mount the disk image), and drag and drop the **Google Chrome** app into the Applications folder (on the Mac, most applications are installed this way).
 When done, you can unmount the disk in Finder (the small "eject" icon next to the disk under **Devices**).

+You can optionally install [Google Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html), which gets the latest updates first, however also has noticable bugs at times.

 ## Homebrew